 You have 30 minutes to spare right?
 Ok if it was for exercise you might be saying nope, too busy!
 Sorry!
-But this is for doughnuts.
+But this is for donuts.
 I bet you have 30 minutes now right?
 Me too.
 I always have time for doughnuts.
 Or is it donuts?
 Oh who cares.
 We are talking doughnuts, here people!
-We are talking homemade baked apple cider doughnuts.
-Melt in your mouth, so darn fluffy it's crazy, rolled in cinnamon sugar goodness.
-These doughnuts actually were inspiration from an apple picking excursion where they were handing out free samples of apple cider doughnuts.
+We are talking homemade baked apple cider donuts.
+Melt in your mouth, so darn fluffy it’s crazy, rolled in cinnamon sugar goodness.
+These apple donuts actually were inspiration from an apple picking excursion where they were handing out free samples of apple cider doughnuts.
 Whole FREE doughnuts.
 Yup swoon.
-Ok, I might have had two free samples, but please don't judge me.
+Ok, I might have had two free samples, but please don’t judge me.
 When I got home I knew I had to whip up my own batch.
 These doughnuts unlike the ones I had that day but they are baked, so that means they are healthy right?
 Sure.
-Let's call them healthy.
+Let’s call them healthy.

 When I set out to make these, I realized I already had a great apple cider doughnut muffin recipe on this blog from last year’s apple picking season.
 These little donut muffins were so light and fluffy, dipped in butter, and rolled in cinnamon sugar.
 So I took that same recipe and omitted the whole butter thing and just used my donut pan this time.
 My donut pan is one of my top 10 recommended baking pans I think every baker needs.
 If you really want to make these, and have no donut pan to your name, you could always use your muffin pan and call them apple cider muffins.
 Trust me, no one will care in the end once they bite into one of these bad boys.